 We found a mega Western Palearctic rarity!
-Yesterday, we reported the observation of a group of 3 Rüppell’s and 38 Griffon vultures at a carcass near Tétouan, northern Morocco.
+Yesterday, we reported the observation of a group of 3 Rüppell’s with 38 Griffon vultures at a carcass near Tétouan, northern Morocco.
 Today, we went back to the site and to our great pleasure we found a White-backed Vulture (Gyps africanus) with the other birds that roosted locally the previous night.

 This is the first record for Morocco and North Africa for the White-backed Vulture, and it is only the 4th record for the Western Palearctic.
 The three previous records were seen near the Strait of Gibraltar, southern Spain between 2008 and 2011: 2 at Tarifa and 1 at Algeciras.
 There was also an earlier record from southern Portugal (an adult at Cape São Vicente on 14 October 2006) but it was classed in Category D (= doubtful origin) at the time.
 In light of the subsequent records from Spain and especially this one from Morocco, this Portuguese record may probably be reviewed.

 The White-backed Vulture breeds in sub-Saharan Africa and classified as an ‘Endangered species’ by the IUCN (Red List 2012).